Rayan2bdu/Network-5G-slicing-performance-in-NS3/README.md

-Hey!

 ## 🚀 How to Run

 **Run in this exact order:**

  First, compile and run `slice.cc` to generate static performance data.
-Then run `dynamic.cc
+Then run `dynamic.cc`

 (which depends on the static CSV files).
 Finally, run the Python visualization scripts.